Jeff1999/English-Word-Levenshtein-Distance-Analysis/README.md

 "421ProjectLevenshteinDistance.R" is the R file we created to find our results.

-"google-10000-english-no-swears.txt" is the text file that contains our dataset we used.
+"google-10000-english-no-swears.txt" is the text file that represents our dataset we used.
 This is the file our R file analyzed to find our results.